DillonKyleDev/2D-Chess/README.md

 ## Purpose

-This project was a way for me to test the usability and the overall functionallity of my engine, "FlatEngine".
+This project was a way for me to test the usability and the overall functionallity of my 2D game engine, FlatEngine.
 I was able to see where parts of the engine need work and which parts work well.

 ## Things Learned